aamoghS/python/README.md

-The follow above is python files to help my friends
+The following above is python files to help my friends